ihsn/SDCPractice/measure_risk.rst

 fulfilled.
 Examples are that the point in time the datasets were collected should approximately match and the content of the variables should be (nearly) identical.
-If these conditions are not fulfilled, exact matching is much less likely. **NOTE: Not all external data is necessarily in the public domain.
-Also privately owned datasets or datasets which are not released should be taken into consideration for determining the suitable disclosure scenario.**
+If these conditions are not fulfilled, exact matching is much less likely.

+..
+NOTE:: Not all external data is
+	necessarily in the public domain.
+Also privately owned datasets or datasets which are not released should be taken into consideration for determining the suitable disclosure scenario.

-Box 4: Disclosure scenarios and different release types
+.. admonition:: Info-box - Disclosure scenarios and different release types

+	A dataset can have more than one disclosure scenario.
+Disclosure scenarios also differ depending on the data access type that the data will be released under; for example, Public Use Files (PUF) or Scientific Use Files (SUF, also known as licensed) or in a data enclave.
+The required level of protection, the potential avenues of disclosure as well as the availability of other external data sources differ according to the access type under which the data will be released.
+For example, the user of a Scientific Use File (SUF) might be contractually restricted by an agreement as to what they are allowed to do with the data, whereas a Public Use File (PUF) might be freely available on the internet under a much looser set of conditions.
+PUFs will in general require more protection than SUFs and SUFs will require more protection than those files only released in an data enclave.
+Disclosure scenarios should be developed with all of this in mind.

 The evaluation of disclosure risk is based on the quasi-identifiers, which are identified in the analysis of disclosure risk scenarios.
 The